ole-knf/GRIDSAFE/README.md

 <img src="figures\timeview_example.png" alt="Relation Framework and Methodology" width="100%"/>

 The metric view visually represents all computed metrics in a single visualization.
-The framework also return the pprecise metric values and confusion matrix entrys in their own files. "data/example" contains an example of these representations for one framework execution.
+The framework also return the precise metric values and confusion matrix entries in their own files. "data/example" contains an example of these representations for one framework execution.

 <img src="figures\metrics_example.png" alt="Relation Framework and Methodology" width="100%"/>

-Lasty, "data-summary/summary" is a seperate script, that can give concise summaries of multiple attacks, such as metric averages and 95% confidence intervals.
+Lasty, "data-summary/summary" is a separate script, that can give concise summaries of multiple attacks, such as metric averages and 95% confidence intervals.

 <img src="figures\example_metrics_summary.png" alt="Relation Framework and Methodology" width="100%"/>

 Throughout my thesis, we evaluated a total over 2500 attacks and generated over 10 GB of data.
-By using the summary tool, we can still showscase much of our evalaution results, which "/data-summary" contains.
-We differentiate between evaluation data of the StationGuard, Suricata, and our inital technical validation.
+By using the summary tool, we can still showcase much of our evaluation results, which "/data-summary" contains.
+We differentiate between evaluation data of the StationGuard, Suricata, and our initial technical validation.

 ## Framework Extensions

 The framework was built in a way, which makes it easily adaptable to other use cases.
 The following lists some of the ways, in which it is extendable:

 - **Grid scenarios**: Add your own power grid scenario, by building it with Wattson
-- **Additional IDS support**: Make any IDS of choise compatible with the framework, in order to evaluate it with GRIDSAFE
+- **Additional IDS support**: Make any IDS of your choice compatible with the framework, in order to evaluate it with GRIDSAFE
 - **New attacks**: Add your own attacks, based on your specific threat model
-- **New observers**: If you want to track data apart from IDS effectivness, add your own observer for new data types, such as CPU utilization
+- **New observers**: If you want to track data apart from IDS effectiveness, add your own observer for new data types, such as CPU utilization
-- **New metrics**: Either add metric representing data collected by new observers, or add additional effectivness metrics to the collection
+- **New metrics**: Either add metric representing data collected by new observers, or add additional effectiveness metrics to the collection
 - **New visualization**: If you require a different result representation, add your own!

 ## Auxiliary Tools